 - We will help you arrange for transportation to the surgery center via taxi or shuttle from hotel.

-- Notify Dr. Cruise should you start to present any signs of an illness prior to or after surgery (fever, cough, flu-like symptoms)
+- Notify Joseph T Cruise, MD should you start to present any signs of an illness prior to or after surgery (fever, cough, flu-like symptoms)

 - After midnight, do not have anything to eat or drink(even water)